Didgeridoo Dreaming - Gunham and the Doohligal

 What he saw horrified and confused him greatly.

-His home camp was destroyed, the Gunyas his family slept in were all burning and even worse, his father, mother and sister were lying around twisted into strange, uncomfortable positions.
+His home camp was destroyed, the Gunyas his family slept in were all burning and even worse, his father, mother and sister were lying scattered on the ground, twisted into strange, uncomfortable positions.

 Gunham smelt the blood then, just before he saw it... great black pools of it under each family member.
 He gasped in shock and the voices stopped.